HackYourFuture/mentors/homework-support/review-in-written.md

 7. Now switch to the regular code window in VSCode by clicking on the Explorer icon in the VSCode task bar and start the actual review.

-   > If the student installed additional dependencies in `package.json` you will need to run `npm install` again.
+   > If the trainee installed additional dependencies in `package.json` you will need to run `npm install` again.
 For the JavaScript modules this should not be necessary.

 8. If there are any unit tests as part of the repository, run them and review the results.